tomazweiss/tomazweiss.github.io/_posts/2019-06-11-r_stackoverflow_survey.md

 Note that each survey respondent had an option to pick more than one category here.
-Even though we removed students from the `MainBranch` variable at the beginning of the analysis, some developers still report being a student in the `DevType` variable.
+Even though we removed students from the `MainBranch` column at the beginning of the analysis, some developers still report being a student in the `DevType` column.

 ``` r
 # DevType